al-caveman/cavemark/README.md

 # Benchmark

-Speed is not the main reason I made CaveMark.
-But I think it's interesting that CaveMark is also the fastest pure-Python markdown parser!
-I think this suggests that I didn't take sloppy shortcuts while coding CaveMark.
+Speed is not the main selling point, but I think it shows that I didn't take sloppy shortcuts while coding it.
+I am benchmarking against [mistune](https://github.com/lepture/mistune) coz it's the fastest in town.

-Before CaveMark was born, [mistune](https://github.com/lepture/mistune) used to be the fastest pure-Python markdown parser.
-So I am benchmarking CaveMark against mistune.
-I tested against other pure-Python markdown parsers, and they were too slow, so I am not even bothering with the others here.
+Others were too slow to even bother.

 Results with CPython (repeated 3 times):